scalacenter/macros/core/shared/src/main/scala/scala/meta/trees/Trees.md

-Below you can find a comprehensive map between Scala's language constructs and various quasiquotes in scala.meta.
+Below you can find a comprehensive map between Scala's language constructs and various trees in Scalameta.
 If something's missing here, it's a bug that should be [submitted to our issue tracker](https://github.com/scalameta/scalameta/issues/new).

-This specification describes quasiquote syntax using a markedly condensed notation.
+This specification describes trees using a markedly condensed notation based on quasiquotes.
 If you have troubles decyphering it, consult the "Legend" section in the end of the document.

 ## Expressions (meta.Term)